finos/FDC3/website/README.md

     npm run start
     ```

-6. Create a PR and send out details for other maintainers to review and test.
+7. Create a PR and send out details for other maintainers to review and test.

-7. Merge the PR - website and NPM module will be deployed automatically.
+8. Merge the PR - website and NPM module will be deployed automatically.

+9. Goto <https://github.com/finos/FDC3/releases> and create a new release and tag for the new version.
+    - Copy the change log into the release description.